Coordinated Universal Time: Mechanism

-Since 1972, UTC is calculated by subtracting the accumulated leap seconds from International Atomic Time (TAI), which is a coordinate time scale tracking notional proper time on the rotating surface of the Earth (the geoid).
+Since 1972, UTC may be calculated by subtracting the accumulated leap seconds from International Atomic Time (TAI), which is a coordinate time scale tracking notional proper time on the rotating surface of the Earth (the geoid).
 In order to maintain a close approximation to UT1, UTC occasionally has discontinuities where it changes from one linear function of TAI to another.
 These discontinuities take the form of leap seconds implemented by a UTC day of irregular length.
-Discontinuities in UTC have occurred only at the end of June or December, although there is provision for them to happen at the end of March and September as well as a second preference.
+Discontinuities in UTC occurred only at the end of June or December.
+However, there is provision for them to happen at the end of March and September as a second preference as well.
 The International Earth Rotation and Reference Systems Service (IERS) tracks and publishes the difference between UTC and Universal Time, DUT1 = UT1 − UTC, and introduces discontinuities into UTC to keep DUT1 in the interval (−0.9 s, +0.9 s).

 As with TAI, UTC is only known with the highest precision in retrospect.
 Users who require an approximation in real time must obtain it from a time laboratory, which disseminates an approximation using techniques such as GPS or radio time signals.
 Such approximations are designated UTC(k), where k is an abbreviation for the time laboratory.
-The time of events may be provisionally recorded against one of these approximations; later corrections may be applied using the International Bureau of Weights and Measures (BIPM) monthly publication of tables of differences between canonical TAI/UTC and TAI(k)/UTC(k) as estimated in real time by participating laboratories.
+The time of events may be provisionally recorded against one of these approximations; later corrections may be applied using the International Bureau of Weights and Measures (BIPM) monthly publication of tables of differences between canonical TAI/UTC and TAI(k)/UTC(k) as estimated in real-time by participating laboratories.
 (See the article on International Atomic Time for details.)

 Because of time dilation, a standard clock not on the geoid, or in rapid motion, will not maintain synchronicity with UTC.
 Therefore, telemetry from clocks with a known relation to the geoid is used to provide UTC when required, on locations such as those of spacecraft.

-It is not possible to compute the exact time interval elapsed between two UTC timestamps without consulting a table that shows how many leap seconds occurred during that interval.
+It is impossible to compute the exact time interval elapsed between two UTC timestamps without consulting a table showing how many leap seconds occurred during that interval.
 By extension, it is not possible to compute the precise duration of a time interval that ends in the future and may encompass an unknown number of leap seconds (for example, the number of TAI seconds between "now" and 2099-12-31 23:59:59).
 Therefore, many scientific applications that require precise measurement of long (multi-year) intervals use TAI instead.
 TAI is also commonly used by systems that cannot handle leap seconds.
 GPS time always remains exactly 19 seconds behind TAI (neither system is affected by the leap seconds introduced in UTC).